sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Semantic HTML - The use of HTML markup(tags & properties) to give meaning to the information displayed rather than just defining its presentation i.e. rather than &lt;i&gt;Yes&lt;i&gt; use "&lt;em&gt;Yes&lt;em&gt;"(emphasis) or "&lt;span class='emphasis'&gt;Yes&lt;span&gt;"
 - SHA - Secure Hash Algorithm
 - SOAP - Simple Object Access Protocol
-- Software Development Methology -
+- Software Development Methology - is a framework for structuring planning, controlling a software project.
 - SPA - Single Page Application or Single-page interface (SPI).
 The majority of HTML/CSS & JS is obtained in a single page with the goal of providing a more fluid experience akin to a desktop application.
 - SDK – Software Development Kit is a toolkit to allow software development on a specific framework or platform.
 - SSH - Secure Shell - is a network protocol for secure communication over an insecure network.